 As this behaviour may be inheritable should I inform the breeder?

 As there is some evidence to suggest that pica may be genetic it is important for any breeder to be aware of this problem to take the necessary steps, therefore, if your pedigree cat has this problem it would be wise to inform the breeder.

 Are there any other pica problems that may affect my cat?

-Unusual substances can be eaten or licked as a result of specific cravings associated with disease, such as hyperthyroidism (tumour of the thyroid gland), cancer, lead poisoning or feline infectious peritonitis.
+Unusual substances can be eaten or licked as a result of specific cravings associated with diseases, such as hyperthyroidism (tumour of the thyroid gland), cancer, lead poisoning or feline infectious peritonitis.
 Cats with severe burdens of intestinal parasites or with chronic deficiencies in their diet may also consume non-nutritious material.
-Most cats eating these substances for medical reasons will also exhibit other behaviour that indicates they are unwell.
+Most cats eating these substances for medical reasons will also exhibit other behaviours that indicate they are unwell.

-My cat eats litter, should I be worried?
+My cat eats cat litter, should I be worried?